 Biological Causes of Alcoholism

 Interestingly, genetics can influence the way certain neurotransmitters function in the body, leading to an increased risk of alcoholism.
-For instance, genetic variations associated with dopamine can increase a person’s sensitivity to the rewarding effects of alcohol, which also increases the risk of addiction.
-Having mutations in genes involved in serotonin processing has also been found to increase the risk of alcohol addiction.
+For instance, genetic variations6 associated with dopamine can increase a person’s sensitivity to the rewarding effects of alcohol, which also increases the risk of addiction.
+Having mutations in genes involved in serotonin processing has also been found6 to increase the risk of alcohol addiction.

 Can Alcoholism Be Prevented?